 Students are entitled to a 15 minute paid break for every 4 consecutive hours worked.
 Most students work in areas where they are free to use restroom facilities at their convenience.
 In situations where students aren't free to take periodic comfort breaks without some work coverage being provided, supervisors must arrange such reasonable coverage.

 Telephone training should be provided by the supervisor and should include the proper way to answer the telephone, placing a caller on hold, transferring a call, and taking a message.
 Students should limit use of the phone for personal calls and may not make long-distance personal calls from work.
 Students should limit use of their cell phone during work hours for only urgent issues.

 Helping Student Workers Handle Difficult Situations

 Until a student employee is well trained, supervisors may want him/her to simply turn over difficult situations to a supervisor or a more experienced co-worker for handling.

 Departmental Dress Code

-Individual departments should communicate what constitutes appropriate dress.
+The CSU does not have a dress code policy; Individual departments may communicate what constitutes appropriate dress.
 Business casual dress is generally appropriate for most departments on most days, although certain activities may warrant something more formal or more casual.
 Although we understand that our students may not have the funds to purchase new clothes to wear to work, modest, clean and appropriate dress is expected.